SergejBre/SynchroTime/README.md

-# SynchroTime - Console client for setting the exact time and calibrating the RTC DS3231 module
+# SynchroTime - Command-line client for adjust the exact time and calibrating the RTC DS3231 module

 ## Motivation